Police: Gunman in Denver who killed 5 targeted some victims

-DENVER (AP) — A gunman who went on a shooting rampage through several business districts in and around Denver, killing five people and wounding two others, was targeting at least some of his victims, authorities said Tuesday.
+DENVER (AP) — A gunman who went on a shooting rampage in several locations around the Denver area, killing five people and wounding two, targeted his victims based on previous personal and business dealings, authorities said.

-The suspect also died after exchanging gunfire with officers in a shopping area in the Denver suburb of Lakewood Monday night.
-Police identified him Tuesday as Lyndon James McLeod, 47.
+Lyndon James McLeod, 47, was also killed Monday night after he shot a police officer who confronted him in a busy shopping district in the Denver suburb of Lakewood.
+The officer managed to fire back at McLeod, killing him, Lakewood police spokesperson John Romero said Tuesday.

-Matt Clark, commander of the Denver Police Department’s Major Crimes Division, said the gunman knew some of his victims.
+Matt Clark, commander of the Denver Police Department’s Major Crimes Division, said the gunman knew most of his victims but not the last person he shot — a clerk in a hotel in Lakewood's Belmar shopping area.
+Sarah Steck, 28, who died of her injuries Tuesday, was apparently targeted because of a dispute with the hotel, not with her, Clark said.

+McLeod once owned a business in Denver called Flat Black Ink Corp. at an address that is now World Tattoo Studio, according to records from the Colorado Secretary of State’s Office.
+A man who answered the phone at World Tattoo Studio hung up after he was asked about McLeod on Tuesday evening.

+People are also reading…

 Denver Police Chief Paul Pazen said during a news conference that McLeod was on the radar of law enforcement and had been investigated in both 2020 and 2021.
-He said charges were not filed against McLeod, but he declined to say what he was investigated for.
+He declined to say what McLeod was investigated for but said charges were not filed against him.

-The shootings started shortly after 5 p.m. in central Denver along Broadway, a busy street lined with shops, bars and restaurants, where two women were killed and a man was injured, Pazen said.
-On Tuesday, candles and flower bouquets rested in the doorway of a nearby tattoo shop.
+The shootings started around 5:30 p.m. in central Denver along Broadway, a busy street lined with shops, bars and restaurants, where two women were killed and a man was injured but expected to survive, police said.
+Soon after, McLeod forced his way into a home that also housed a business nearby, pursued the occupants through the building and fired shots, but no one was injured, Clark said.
+Then a man was shot and killed in a home near Denver's Cheesman Park, he said.

-People are also reading…

-A short time later, a man was fatally shot in another location, Pazen said.
-Gunshots were also fired along another busy street near Denver Health hospital, but no one was injured.

-Later, Denver police chased the vehicle believed to have been involved in the shootings and exchanged gunfire with the person inside, but the suspect was able to get away after “disabling” the police car, Pazen said.
-The suspect then fled into Lakewood.
+Later, Denver police chased the vehicle believed to have been involved in the shootings, and an officer exchanged gunfire with McLeod, Clark said.
+McLeod was able to get away, fleeing into Lakewood, after gunfire disabled the officer's cruiser, he said.

-Just before 6 p.m., the Lakewood Police Department received a report of shots fired at a business in the city, said John Romero, a spokesman for that department.
+Just before 6 p.m., the Lakewood Police Department received a report of shots fired at the Lucky 13 tattoo shop.
+Danny Schofield, 38, was killed there, Romero said.

-A gunshot victim was later found and pronounced dead at the scene.

-When officers found the car suspected of being involved in the Belmar shopping area, the suspect opened fire and officers shot back.
-The suspect ran away and allegedly threatened someone in a business with a gun before going into a Hyatt hotel and shooting a clerk, who was taken to the hospital, Romero said.
+When officers spotted the car suspected of being involved in the shooting at the Belmar shopping area — where shops line sidewalks in a modern version of a downtown — McLeod opened fire and officers shot back, Romero said.
+He ran away and allegedly threatened some people in a restaurant with a gun before going to the Hyatt House hotel, where he spoke briefly with Steck, the clerk, before shooting her, he said.

+About a minute later, the Lakewood police officer saw McLeod and ordered him to drop his weapon.
+She was shot in the abdomen but fired back at him, Romero said.

 The wounded officer, whose name has not been released, underwent surgery Monday night.
 She is expected to make a full recovery.

-On Tuesday, in Lakewood’s Belmar shopping district, where shops line sidewalks in a modern version of a downtown, plywood covered some of the windows of a wood-fired pizza restaurant where workers were cleaning up inside.
-Investigators also were checking the aluminum window frame of a store for bullet holes.
-Nearby on the street, which was decorated with large, silver holiday ornaments, sat an older two-door Honda Civic with a bullet through the hood and a flat front tire.

-Family members identified one of the victims Tuesday as Alicia Cardenas, 44, who was killed in the initial shooting.
+Family members identified one of the other victims Tuesday as Alicia Cardenas, 44, the owner of the Sol Tribe tattoo shop, where the first shooting happened.

-Alfredo Cardenas told KMGH-TV that Alicia Cardenas, his only daughter, owned her first tattoo shop when she was 19 and had worked in the Broadway location in Denver for 15 to 20 years.
+Alfredo Cardenas told KMGH-TV that his only daughter owned her first tattoo shop when she was 19 and had worked in the Broadway location in Denver for 15 to 20 years.

 “Very gregarious, very friendly, but she was a very determined person,” he said.
 “She knew where she was going.”